Clever-Boy/ParticleQuest/README.md

 ParticleQuest
 ============

 [ParticleQuest](http://particlequest.com/) is a HTML5/JavaScript multiplayer game experiment for making Particle Physics fun.
+The goal of this project is to create a science based story modifying BrowserQuest.
+In order to do so, we are extending the engine, implementing new mechanics and including new graphics.

 It has two major parts: